DanNixon/virtual_hack_or_die/readme.md

 ### Batteries

-- ~10 18650 lithium-ion cells (salvaged from an old laptop battery pack)
 - Several 1 cell lithium polymer cells (previously used for small quadcopters, most have the "Hubsan" connector, some have JST)
 - Certainly more, but I don't have all the details of them to hand...